andersaamodt/declaration-of-individual-emancipation/declaration.md

 ##### **Corruption of Language.** {#sec:corruption-language}
 Federal discourse now calls coercion “consent,” fear “order,” and surveillance “safety.” (see[@sec:truth-governance])

+##### **Manipulation of the UFO Narrative.** {#sec:ufo-deception}
+For decades, the federal government has treated the UFO issue as an instrument of influence, not inquiry—alternately mocking, hyping, or hinting at disclosure to steer public mood and attention.
+The recent rebranding as “UAPs,” with staged leaks and theatrical hearings, continues the same strategy of managed uncertainty: manufacturing fascination, confusion, and fear as tools of control. (see[@sec:coercion])

 ## The Declaration

 Therefore, I, [Full Name], being of lawful age and sound mind, do solemnly declare and publish: